mikeplis/mplis.github.io/_drafts/dynasty-retrospective-rdfl-rebuild.md

 **4.06 - MyCole Pruitt**

 Pruitt is one of my favorite late round rookies.
-He had a very productive college career and only has Kyle "This will finally be his breakout season" Rudolph ahead of him.
+He had a very productive college career and only has Kyle "This Will Finally Be His Breakout Season" Rudolph ahead of him.

 [Roster - Current](http://football26.myfantasyleague.com/2015/options?L=34348&O=07&F=0020)
 ---